Santa María de Óvila: Abbey of New Clairvaux

-The Abbot-Emeritus of the Abbey of New Clairvaux, Fr.
-Thomas X.Davis, OCSO, first saw the stones and pictured them reassembled as a monastery on September 15, 1955—his first day in California.
-He arrived that day in San Francisco to serve as a new monk in Vina, California, at the monastery of Our Lady of New Clairvaux.
-The monastery belonged to Trappists of the order known as Cistercians of the Strict Observance.
-The monks farmed and worshiped on land once used by Leland Stanford to grow wine grapes.
-Davis's superior met him at the airport and drove him through Golden Gate Park where he stopped to show Davis the stones sitting among the weeds.
-From time to time in subsequent years, Davis inspected the stones only to find them in increasingly poor condition.
+The Abbot-Emeritus of the Abbey of New Clairvaux, Thomas X. Davis, first saw the stones and pictured them reassembled in a monastic context on September 15, 1955—his first day in California.
+He had arrived in San Francisco to serve as a new monk in Vina, California, at the Trappist monastery called Our Lady of New Clairvaux.
+It was located on land once used by Leland Stanford as vineyards.
+Davis's superior met him at the airport and drove him through Golden Gate Park where he stopped to show the new arrival the stones sitting among the weeds.
+From time to time in subsequent years, Davis revisited the stones, only to find them in worsening condition.

 In 1981, architectural historian Margaret Burke began working under a grant from the Hearst Foundation to inventory the remaining stones.
 She said it was "an excavation project" because of the weeds, blackberry brambles and tree roots growing over them.
 Burke identified about 60% of the stones belonging to the chapter house, a rectangular building originally spanning 31 by 46 ft.
 She separated the chapter house stones, surrounded them with a fence and began creating templates for rebuilding the arched entrances.
 During 1980–1982 the museum board sought $45 million for an expansion project that included $3 million for rebuilding the chapter house.

 Meanwhile, Davis asked a museum staff member for permission to take several truckloads of stones to Vina to be used for architectural decoration.
 Park workers helped him load the most ornate pieces he could find, and they were hauled away.
 Not told of the arrangement, Burke discovered that Davis had taken some of the chapter house stones, and the museum board insisted these be returned.
 Davis was left with 58 stones from other monastery buildings.

 In 1983 and 1987, Davis made unsuccessful requests for all of the chapter house stones.
 After the 1989 Loma Prieta earthquake, the de Young museum was to be rebuilt, and the future of the stones was reconsidered.
 In September 1993, museum director Harry Parker joined with Davis to sign an unconditional permanent loan of the chapter house stones to New Clairvaux.
 In 1994, the city approved the loan with the stipulation that the building be restored accurately and that it be occasionally open to the public.
 The stones were transported in 20 truckloads to Vina.
 Inside an old brick barn built by Stanford to make brandy, the stones began to be fitted together, laid flat on Burke's plywood templates.